 A blank day!
 Whoever heard of a day that was not part of a week?

-But that?s exactly what Moses B. Cotsworth wanted.
+But that is exactly what Moses B. Cotsworth wanted.
 Calendar Reform was his passion.
-He took his proposal clear to the League of Nations ? the highest international organization in the world.
+He took his proposal clear to the League of Nations, the most important international organization in the world.
 Captains of business and industry, along with politicians, diplomats, and social activists, jumped on the Cotsworth bandwagon.

 The arguments, pro and con, flew back and forth in the press.
 Business vs. religion.
 Social progress vs. personal freedom.
 International unity vs. minority rights.
 The crescendo of disagreement culminated in a confrontation at the League of Nations headquarters in 1931.

 An instructive piece of history, The Wandering Day acquaints you with the characters on both sides of the issue.
 It highlights the challenge to the principles of religious liberty and reveals the divine workings that prevented what would have been a disastrous interruption in sacred time – an interruption that would have made criminals of law-abiding citizens and forced people of faith to choose between conscience and survival.
 After all, what business would hire a man with a wandering Sabbath?

 This documentary was made possible by a grant from the Winifred L. Stevens Foundation.
 Research access was provided by the George Eastman House and the Office of Archives, Statistics, and Research of the Seventh-day Adventist Church.